Combinatorial and Topological Aspects of Path Posets, and Multipath Cohomology: Introduction

 \subsection{Acknowledgements}

-The authors extend their felicitations to {\tt I.C.} Luigi Caputi acknowledges support from the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne via a collaboration agreement with the University of Aberdeen.
-Sabino Di Trani was partially supported by GNSAGA - INDAM group during the writing of this paper.
+The authors extend their felicitations to {\tt I.C.} LC acknowledges support from the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne via a collaboration agreement with the University of Aberdeen.
+SDT was partially supported by GNSAGA - INDAM group during the writing of this paper.
+During the writing of this paper, CC was a postdoc at NYUAD.
+LC and CC acknowledge partial support from the Heilbronn Small Grants Scheme.
+All the authors wish to warmly thank the anonymous referee for their comments, which helped to improve the quality of the paper.